nabla00/nabla00.github.io/index.md

 A place where stupidity meets science!

 I mostly write about things I learn.
-From strange mathematical fromulas to stupid ideas.
+From strange mathematical fromulas to bizarre ideas, from stupid technologies to quantum nonsense!

 Hope you enjoy what you read!